-Baby orangutan, Rickina, was confiscated from a man who claimed her scared mother abandoned her, at the sight of seeing him enter their forest home.
+Baby orangutan, Rickina, was confiscated from a man who claimed she was abandoned by her mother.
 The man also asserted that the big, bloody gash on top of Rickina’s head was a result of the baby accidentally bumping into his machete as he picked her up from the forest floor.
 But, in reality, orangutans would never leave their own kind behind.
 They would defend.
 And what are the chances that the man’s machete “accidentally” hit Rickina?

 Although the true story of what happened to Rickina and her mother may never be known, the baby orangutan is now in the safe hands of International Animal Rescue, a partner of Orangutan Outreach, in West Kalimantan, Indonesia.